tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 </div>

-This clutter is now completely fixed:
+This clutter is now completely resolved:

 <div class="highlight">